1. What Are Cookies and Why They Are Used?

-In practice, these cookies will take care that it is possible to remember your information, even if you continue browsing.
+In practice, these cookies make sure that it is possible for the site to remember your information, even if you continue browsing.

-These cookies allow us to determine which of our services are popular and which services are most used.
-With this data, we can improve our services and also correct errors in them.
+With the help of these cookies, we can determine which of our services are popular and which features of the services are used the most.
+With the help of this data, we can improve the services and also correct errors that occur in them.

-Allows reporting to advertisers about how often the ad has been seen, or whether the user has clicked on the ad.
+Enable reporting to advertisers on how often the ad has been seen, or whether the user has clicked on the ad.

-With these cookies, we are able to report to our customers who have purchased ads how advertising has performed and whether our users have clicked on ads.
-In addition, we can use these cookies in order to ensure we don’t show same users the same ads multiple times.
+With the help of these cookies, we can report to our customers who bought advertisements how the advertising has performed, whether our Users have clicked on advertisements, for example.
+In addition, based on the data collected with the help of these cookies, we can ensure that we do not show users the same ads several times.

 4. How Can I Influence The Information Collected Through Cookies?